Lower Stotenburg Creek Fish Passage Project

-The Lower Stotenburg Creek Fish Passage Project will take advantage of a valuable opportunity to partner with private landowners to remove all barriers to fish passage along the downstream-most 0.5 mile of Stotenburg Creek, while also increasing habitat complexity and improving the native riparian corridor.
-These actions will also increase the quality and quantity of accessible productive coastal rearing habitat in the Smith River Plain.
-The project will improve the connection between Stotenburg Creek and the mainstem Smith River through treatment of barriers and impediments to salmonid upstream and downstream passage, and by upgrading and/or removing four stream crossings.
-Specific activities include:
+The Lower Stotenburg Creek Fish Passage Project will take advantage of a valuable opportunity to partner with private landowners to remove all barriers to fish passage along the downstream most 0.5 mile of Stotenburg Creek, while also increasing habitat complexity and improving the native riparian corridor.
+These actions will increase the quality and quantity of accessible productive coastal rearing habitat in the Smith River Plain.
+The project will improve the connection between Stotenburg Creek and the mainstem Smith River through treatment of barriers and impediments to salmonid upstream and downstream passage, by upgrading and/or removing four stream crossings.

-Installing the engineered log jam, large wood structures, and re-contouring the channel to enhance connection to the mainstem Smith River;
+- installing an engineered log jam, large wood structures and re-contouring the channel to enhance connection to the mainstem Smith River

-Building five beaver dam analogs to increase channel complexity and winter rearing habitat; and,
+- building five beaver dam analogs to increase channel complexity and winter rearing habitat

 - enhancing native riparian vegetation and cattle exclusion fencing throughout the 0.5 mile stream reach and project area.